-Also, fuel-associated deposits generated during fuel testing are rated using an arbitrary color scale.
+Also, fuel-associated deposits generated during fuel testing are often still rated using an arbitrary color scale.
 A VTR rating of 0 or 1 represents a clean tube surface with essentially no deposits.
 At the other end of the scale, a VTR rating of >4 represents the darkest, heaviest fuel deposits possible.
-If you are lucky, your fuel will fall cleanly at one of these extremes and make for an easy rating job.
+If you are lucky, your fuel will fall cleanly at one of these extremes and make for an easy visual rating job.
 This is the purposeful nature of a pass-fail test.
 However, some fuels are more difficult to categorize.
 For these more difficult fuels, optical considerations and a Standard brand heater tube become even more important.

-Other tube suppliers also, deliberately add millions of inherent scratch marks, gouges, harsh abrasions, and microabrasions to the tube.
+Other tube suppliers also deliberately add millions of inherent scratch marks, gouges, harsh abrasions, and microabrasions to the tube.
 Some say this is tube “polishing.”
 But, the consequence of these scratches is to diffuse light away from the eye of the observer into countless wild, randomly chosen, directions.
 The result?
 It is harder to see, and to rate, nearby fuel-related deposits.
-Therefore, choose a tube source wisely.
+Therefore, choose a tube source carefully and wisely.